Dominic Treadwell-Collins: Early life

 When Treadwell-Collins was in his teens, his father died in a drowning accident on holiday at the family home in Fort Lauderdale, Florida, USA.
 As a child, Treadwell-Collins had ambitions to work for the BBC.
 He lived in Radlett, Hertfordshire, near the BBC Elstree Centre, and used to look in through the gates.

 Education

-Treadwell-Collins attended Edge Grove School (an independent school in Aldenham, Hertfordshire), followed by Harrow School and the University of Oxford.
+Treadwell-Collins attended Edge Grove School, an independent school in Aldenham, Hertfordshire, followed by Harrow School.
+He then attended Merton College, part of the University of Oxford.

 Career

 Early work

 Treadwell-Collins' first job in television was for the ITV crime drama series Midsomer Murders, devising means of killing off characters.
 He moved to Talkback Thames for four years, working as a story producer on the Five soap opera Family Affairs, where he was taught to storyline by Ian Aldwinckle.
 In 2007, he named the show winning the 2005 British Soap Award for "Best Storyline" the biggest achievement of his career.
 Family Affairs was cancelled in 2005, which surprised Treadwell-Collins, who had expected that several award wins meant the show would be extended.
 He felt that viewers remained "incredibly loyal" to the series, and that it would have had greater longevity had it aired on a different channel, or been better publicised by Five.